 Leah, like her younger sister, Rachel, is an interesting character.
 While I’m inexplicitly drawn to Rachel, I just feel sorry for Leah.

-Leah marries her first cousin, Jacob.
+She marries her first cousin, Jacob.
 The problem is Jacob loves her younger sister Rachel.
 While Rachel is attractive, Leah is not.
 Though we don’t understand the details, we do know she doesn’t have the same allure as her little sister.

 Jacob loves Rachel, but not Leah—though not so much that he won’t sleep with her.
 Because she’s unloved, God blesses her with children.
 First there’s Reuben, then Simeon, followed by Levi and Judah.

-Later, in a most unusual story, Leah gives a famished Rachel some food in exchange for a night with Jacob.
+Later, in a most unusual story, she gives a famished Rachel some food in exchange for a night with Jacob.
 Leah gets pregnant again and has Issachar and later Zebulun.
 After that, she has Dinah.

 As the sisters compete for Jacob’s attention, they bring their maids into the marriage bed; both servants produce two sons for Jacob.